Tricky kids, tricky classes

 To book this workshop please contact Bill Hansberry

-In the afternoon, we look at and practice small group restorative conferencing, using both ‘sides’ of the restorative script to encourage reflection, understanding, responsibility-taking and restoration in the wake of conflict and wrongdoing.
-Small group conferencing is a complex skill that contains many micro-skills that Bill uncovers in this session.
+We put a skills focus on small group restorative conferencing, using both ‘sides’ of the restorative script to encourage reflection, understanding, responsibility-taking and restoration in the wake of conflict and wrongdoing.
+Small group conferencing is a complex skill that encompasses many micro-skills, which Bill uncovers in this session.